pretix/pretix/doc/api/resources/orders.rst

    Download tickets for one order position, identified by its internal ID.
    Depending on the chosen output, the response might be a ZIP file, PDF file or something else.
-The order details response contains a list of output options for this partictular order position.
+The order details response contains a list of output options for this particular order position.

    Tickets can be only downloaded if the order is paid and if ticket downloads are active.
 Also, depending on event configuration downloads might be only unavailable for add-on products or non-admission products.